Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 It's recommended to read the build example [Buy me a Coffee](build-app-buy-me-a-coffee.md) guide before as it provides a simple example and helps install a [basic Http server](build-app-buy-me-a-coffee.md#http-server) in your local machine.

-We'll assume you have an HTTP Server installed.
+We'll assume you have an HTTP Server installed and understand why you need it.

 Make sure you use a code editor, such as [Visual Studio Code](https://code.visualstudio.com/) or [Sublime text](https://www.sublimetext.com/), for editing the source-code!